pedrolcl/minisynth-qt/README.md

 ## Results

 An useful conclusion from this prototype is that the infrastructure may be usable across platforms and Qt versions.
-Some exceptions are Qt versions between Qt 6.0 and Qt 6.3 which are not suitable for Linux.
+Some exceptions are Qt versions between Qt 6.0 and Qt 6.3 (both inclusive) which are not suitable on Linux.

 Tests built with Qt 5.15.2, Qt 6.2.4 and Qt 6.4-beta1